alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 Any photos I take on my iPhone are automatically uploaded to iCloud Photo Stream, and I have an iCloud backup of the entire phone.
 My iMac downloads the original, full-resolution file for every photo I store in Photo Stream, so I'm not relying on Apple's servers.
-Because the iMac is always running, I get an extra copy very quickly.
+Because the iMac is always running, it usually downloads an extra copy very quickly.

-When I'm using a camera with an SD card, I transfer photos off the SD card to my phone, and upload those to iCloud Photo Stream as well.
+When I'm using a camera with an SD card, I transfer photos off the SD card to my phone at the end of the day, and I upload those to iCloud Photo Stream as well.

 I'm paying for a 200GB iCloud storage plan (£2.49/month), which is easily enough for my needs.